Depressant Drug Rehab in Washington State

 Opioids

 Methadone is also a legal prescription form of opioids.
-The difference between methadone and codeine and hydrocodone though is that people use methadone to treat opioid addiction treatment while the others are used to just treat pain.
+The difference between methadone, codeine, and hydrocodone though is that people use methadone to treat opioid addiction treatment while the others are used to just treat pain.

 Short-Term Effects of Prescription Depressants

-The sedative, hypnotic, and tranquilizing effects of prescription depressants immediately slows the function of the brain and body.
+The sedative, hypnotic, and tranquilizing effects of prescription depressants immediately slow the function of the brain and body.
 This, in turn, also slows down one’s heart rate and breathing.

 Other short-term effects of a prescription depressant include: